 How Does Warren Buffett Select Companies To Invest In?

 Warren Buffett finds companies to invest in using Value Investing.
-He essentially values a company based on the Intrinsic Value of the company’s future cash flows.
-Then he calculates the Margin of Safety, this is how much he is willing to pay for the stock below the current stock price.
-Essentially the margin of safety is how much a stock price could fall before he starts losing money.
+He inherently values a company based on the Intrinsic Value of the company’s future cash flows.
+Then he calculates the Margin of Safety; this is how much he is willing to pay for the stock below the current price.
+Essentially the margin of safety is how much a stock price could fall before it starts losing money.
 Find out all about Warren Buffett’s investing style in this article on building your own Buffett Stock Screener.

 1. The Burlington Northern Santa Fe Railway BNSF

 The BNSF combines the operations of over 390 historic American railroads.
-The BNSF’s most famous predecessor is the Santa Fe; or Atchison, Topeka, and Santa Fe.
+The BNSF’s most famous predecessor is Santa Fe, Atchison, Topeka, and Santa Fe.

-The Santa Fe; which ran between Chicago and Los Angeles, was featured in many Western movies.
-During the mid-20th Century, the Santa Fe’s most famous train; the Super Chief, was the favorite ride of movie stars traveling to Hollywood.
+The Santa Fe, which ran between Chicago and Los Angeles, was featured in many Western movies.
+During the mid-20th Century, Santa Fe’s most famous train, the Super Chief, was the favorite ride of movie stars traveling to Hollywood.

-The BNSF is a classic value investment because it provides basic infrastructure other industries need to operate railways.
-Additionally, BNSF right of way can be used for pipelines, fiber optic networks for internet and the cloud, and even next-generation transportation systems like the Hyperloop.
+The BNSF is a classic value investment because it provides the necessary infrastructure other industries need to operate railways.
+Additionally, the BNSF right of way can be used for pipelines, fiber-optic networks for the internet and the cloud, and even next-generation transportation systems like the Hyperloop.

-This battery maker cashes in on our love of all things electronic by providing power from everything from watches to boats.
+This battery maker cashes in on our love of electronic things by providing power for everything from watches to boats.

-Moreover, Duracell is a major player in LED lighting, rechargeable batteries, alkaline batteries, and coin and button batteries.
-Given our love of electronic gadgets, demand for Duracell batteries is likely to skyrocket in the coming years.
+Moreover, Duracell is a significant player in LED lighting, rechargeable, alkaline, and coin and button batteries.
+Given our love of electronic gadgets, demand for Duracell batteries will likely skyrocket in the coming years.